Two disparate groups

 Santa's Little Hackers is the seasonal toy drive that provides switch-adapted toys to children and adults living with disabilities.
 In 2014, our first year, we provided 160 toys to individuals in 25 states and 4 countries.
 In 2015, we provided 500 toys to individuals in 45 states and 8 countries.
 In 2016, we provided almost 900 toys to individuals in 48 states and 9 countries.
 In 2017, we provided 1,200 toys to individuals in 48 states and 15 countries.
 In 2018, we provided 2,200 toys to individuals in all 50 states in the US, and 20 countries internationally.
 In 2019, we provided 1,520 toys to individuals in 47 states in the US and 20 countries internationally.

 In 2020, due to COVID, we put our toy making efforts on hold to design, manufacture and send out 720 Banana Pie Accessible Switches to 46 states in the US and 12 countries internationally.
+In 2021, we provided 500 toy making kits and toys along with instructions to families to adapt their own toys.

 Our mission continues to reach people all over the world each year and we are able to make FUN Accessible to ALL because of the support of our donors.